defenseunicorns/uds-cli/README.md

 Pulls the Zarf packages from the registry and bundles them into an OCI artifact.

 There are 2 ways to create Bundles:
-1. Inside an OCI registry: `uds create <dir> --insecure -o localhost:5000`
+1. Inside an OCI registry: `uds create <dir> -o ghcr.io/defenseunicorns/dev`
-1. Locally on your filesystem: `uds create <dir> --insecure`
+1. Locally on your filesystem: `uds create <dir>`

 > [!NOTE]
-> The `--insecure` flag is necessary when pulling from a local registry, but not from secure, remote registries such as GHCR.
+> The `--insecure` flag is necessary when interacting with a local registry, but not from secure, remote registries such as GHCR.

 ### Bundle Deploy
 Deploys the bundle

 There are 2 ways to deploy Bundles:
-1. From an OCI registry: `uds deploy oci://localhost:5000/<name>:<tag> --insecure`
+1. From an OCI registry: `uds deploy ghcr.io/defenseunicorns/dev/<name>:<tag>`
 1. From your local filesystem: `uds deploy uds-bundle-<name>.tar.zst`

 #### `--packages`